01-edu/public/subjects/listlast/README.md

 ### Instructions

-Write a function `ListLast` that returns the last element of a linked list `l`.
+Write a function `ListLast` that returns the `Data` interface of the last element of a linked list `l`.

 ### Expected function and structure